tripu/Vita/doc/parenting.md

 I'm generally risk-averse and conservative when it comes to substances, violence, etc.; thus the &ldquo;drugs&rdquo; bit.
 I am introverted and soft-spoken and hate rude behaviour; thus wanting my kids to be nice and pleasant people.
 And I love books; thus the&hellip; books.)

+#### 1.2.
+Other ideas from friends

+P.M. (a father of two) gave me these three:

+1. Raise your kids in such a way that you can talk with them about _anything_ (typical examples: drugs and sex).
+1. Become interested in their interests, no matter how boring or weird they seem to you (eg, the videogames they play and the whole subculture around them).
+1. Raise your kids to be not only consumers, but also _producers_ of things.

 ### 2. General principles